ifoulidis/isaiah-porfolio/outstatic/content/posts/content-management-options.md

 ## Keystatic

-I am about to try out [Keystatic](https://keystatic.com/docs/introduction).
+[Keystatic](https://keystatic.com/docs/introduction) is very cutting-edge, so unfortunately, I cannot recommend it as my favourite option quite yet.
+New features and documentation are still rolling out, and using anything but the bare basics can be a hastle.
+The editor is very nice though, and it is a promising tool.
 It can store data locally in the repo of your front-end code, but cloud storage is also possible.
-Markdocs and MDX fields are supported, which is very neat.
+Markdocs and MDX fields are supported, which is what I am most excited about.